RedHatQE/rhui3-automation/deploy/README.md

 Usage
 --------

-* Update/create your hosts.cfg file with the addresses of your machines.
+* Create a copy of the `hosts.cfg` file and put the addresses of your machines to it.
 (See [Configuration Samples](#configuration-samples).)
+Do _not_ edit the `hosts.cfg` file directly as that would prevent you from updating your git clone of rhui3-automation.
-* Be in the deploy/ directory and run:
+* Run:
 ```
-ansible-playbook -i ~/pathto/hosts.cfg site.yml  --extra-vars "rhui_iso=~/Path/To/Your/RHUI.iso"
+ansible-playbook -i pathto/your_hosts.cfg deploy/site.yml  --extra-vars "rhui_iso=~/Path/To/Your/RHUI.iso"
 ```

 Mind the mandatory extra variable `rhui_iso`